-Anthony Spanakos is an associate professor in the Department of Political Science and Law at Montclair State University.
+Anthony Spanakos is Professor in the Department of Political Science and Law at Montclair State University.
 Previously, he taught at Tufts University, Manhattanville College, Touro College, among other universities.
-He was Fulbright Visiting Professor at the University of Brasilia (2002) and the Institute for Advanced Study of Administration in Venezuela (2008), and a Visiting Fellow at the East Asia Institute in Singapore (2009).
+He was Fulbright Visiting Professor at the University of Brasilia (2002) and the Institute for Advanced Study of Administration in Venezuela (2008), and a Visiting Fellow at the East Asia Institute in Singapore (2009, 2017).
 He is co-editor of Conceptualising Comparative Politics book series at Routledge.
 His research has focused on citizenship, democratization, political economy and foreign policy in Latin America and Asia, as well as on using popular culture to teach political philosophy.
 He is the co-editor of Reforming Brazil (Lexington 2004) and Conceptualising Comparative Politics (Routledge 2015).
 He is the author of articles published in a number of scholarly journals including Comparative Political Studies, Latin American Politics and Society, Latin American Research Review, New Political Science, and Revista Brasileira de Política Internacional, among others.

 Some of his more recent articles include: